argilla-io/argilla/docs/guides/streamlit_guide.rst

 Monitoring and collecting data from third-party apps
 ====================================================

-The goal of this guide is to show you **how Rubrix can be integrated into third-party ML applications** to collect predictions and user feedback.
-For this one we are going to use `streamlit <https://streamlit.io>`_\ , an amazing tool that turns Python scripts into beautiful web-apps.
+This guide will show you **how can Rubrix be integrated into third-party applications** to collect predictions and user feedback.
+To do this, we are going to use `streamlit <https://streamlit.io>`_\ , an amazing tool to turn Python scripts into beautiful web-apps.

 Let's make a quick tour of the app, how you can run it locally and how to integrate Rubrix into other apps.